Mark L. Jewell, MD

 Friday: 9 a.m.–2 p.m.

 Injectable treatments minimize wrinkling caused by the repeated movement of facial muscles and restore age-related volume loss.
-Dr. Mark Jewell offers FDA-approved neurotoxins Dysport® and BOTOX® Cosmetic at his Eugene, Oregon practice.
-Additionally, he addresses volume loss with a range of filler options that include the JUVÉDERM® and Restylane® product lines.
+In addition to the FDA-approved neurotoxins Dysport® and BOTOX® Cosmetic, Dr. Mark Jewell offers a range of dermal fillers at his Eugene, Oregon, practice including the JUVÉDERM® and Restylane® product lines.